obuno/ips/README.md

 - Any IPS triggering off premises IP has been added.
 - Any Web Services visitor requesting a direct IP as its destination in conjunction with HTTP/HTTPS protocols has been added.
-- Any protocols violating visitors has been added (ex: initiating an RDP session on port TCP:443 etc..).
+- Any protocols violating visitors have been added (ex: initiating an RDP session on port TCP:443 etc..).
 - Any Implicit Deny offending inbound IP has been added (ex: Denied GEO on services etc...).

 Hence the membership criterias of beeing part of this list are pretty harsh, so use it with care.